deepakag5/Bayesian-Inference/Bayesian Linear Regression/README.md

 ![12_correlationplot](https://user-images.githubusercontent.com/32446623/33157607-50e67730-cfd1-11e7-9690-8e254d712caa.png)

-For categorical variables we can use ANOVA test
+For categorical variables we can use chi-square test

 Let's check the distribution of response variable.  :